abelljs/abell-website/content/tutorial/index.md

 module.exports = {
   // ..
   globalMeta: {
-    siteTitle: "Saurabh", // replace with your name
+    siteTitle: 'Saurabh', // replace with your name
   },
   //...
 };